Who is Voya Financial®?_

 What do I need to do when I leave City service and become entitled to a distribution from the Plan?+

 When you sever City employment, you are entitled to a distribution from the Plan.
-If you would like to receive a distribution, you will need to complete a Termination/Distribution Request Authorization form that is available by calling Service Center at (800) 584-6001.
+Please contact one of our local representatives for information and assistance at (503) 937-0378.
+If you would like to receive a distribution, you will need to complete a Termination/Distribution Request Authorization form which is available through our local office at (503) 937-0378 or by calling our Customer Service Center at (800) 584-6001.

 What are my options when I am entitled to a distribution? +

-- Postpone any decision on the payment of benefits to a future date (no later than the April 1 following the calendar year in which you attain age 70 ½ or separate from service, whichever is later),
+- Postpone any decision on the payment of benefits to a future date (no later than the April 1 following the calendar year you turn age 72 or separate from service, whichever is later),

-- Receive your benefits immediately, under one of the distribution options available under the Plan (please refer to the Plan Highlights section for the available distribution options), or •
+- Receive your benefits immediately, under one of the distribution options available under the Plan (please refer to the Plan Overview section for the available distribution options), or

 - Rollover your benefits into another employer-sponsored, eligible retirement plan (an eligible retirement plan is a 401 qualified plan, a 403(b) tax deferred annuity program, or another government 457(b) deferred compensation plan) or traditional IRA.